programmershakib1/scholarms/README.md

 - Tailwind CSS and DaisyUI provide a modern, clean, and responsive design.
 - Framer Motion and Lottie animations for enhanced interactivity and smooth transitions.

+### **Authentication & Authorization**

+- Secure user login and registration powered by Firebase Authentication.
+- JWT-based authentication to protect private routes and secure user sessions.

+### **User Management**

+- Different user roles: Users, Moderators, and Admins.
+- Users can view and apply for scholarships, and view their application history.
+- Admins and Moderators have the ability to manage scholarship data, user roles, and applications.

+### **Scholarship Management**

+- Admins can create, update, and delete scholarship opportunities.
+- Scholarship data is stored in MongoDB and can be easily accessed and filtered.

+### **Application Management**

+- Users can apply for scholarships directly from the platform.
+- Admins and Moderators can approve, reject, or view application statuses.

+### **Review System**

+- Moderators and Admins can review and approve/reject scholarship applications.

+### **Real-time Updates**

+- Uses **TanStack Query** to handle API data fetching, caching, and updates in real-time.
+- Application status updates reflect immediately on the user interface.

+### **Database Integration**

+- MongoDB is used for storing all user, scholarship, and application data.
+- Efficient API calls to fetch, create, update, and delete records.

+### **Stripe Integration**

+- Payment gateway integration for any scholarship fees (if applicable) using Stripe.

 ---

 ## Technologies Used